North Dakota

 Data Disposal Requirements

 HB 1127 requires covered entities to securely dispose of all customer information within two years of the information being used in connection with a product or service, unless the information is necessary for ongoing business operations, required to be retained by law, or disposal is not reasonably feasible.
-Entities must also periodically review their data retention policies to minimize unnecessary retention.

 Breach Notification Under HB 1127

-Financial corporations covered by HB 1127 must notify the Department of Financial Institutions as soon as possible and no later than 45 days after discovering a breach that involves the information of at least 500 consumers.
+Financial corporations covered by HB 1127 must notify the Department of Financial Institutions as soon as possible and no later than 45 days after discovering a breach involving the information of at least 500 consumers.
 A breach is considered "discovered" on the first day the institution becomes aware of the event.
 Knowledge held by any employee, officer, or agent is attributed to the institution.

 Penalties Under HB 1127